Generate Random Values

 Create random passwords from a set of alphanumeric characters

-Randomly generates a string of given length ASCII characters in the range A-Z, a-z, 0-9
+Randomly generates a string of given length ASCII characters in the range A-Z, a-z, 0-9, with

 fn main() {